 * Novels in Verse: I may not be a poet, but I love reading these types of stories and would love to assist anyone writing one

-*Messy families, but finding healthy ways to cope and live in that mess
+*Messy families, but ways to cope or find healthy ways to live in that mess

 *Queer friend groups

 *Body Positivity *Neighborhood or small town creepiness and/or mystery

 *Sea creatures, seaside town stories, pool related, something aquatic, etc. *Creepy Clowns, scarecrows, evil horses, demented dolls, etc.

 *Heavy topics, yet handled at times in humorous ways (à la The Mighty Heart of Sunny St. James, The One and Only Ivan, Ghost, etc.)

 *Historical (unless light historical like Planet Earth is Blue, which holds one of biggest sob fests from reading a book last year, or if it’s a mix of historical and present day like The Parker Inheritance, where the past influences the present)